madpsy/xpa125b_controller/README.md

 In every mode this tells the amp to switch to RX.
 In rigctl mode this also tells the radio itself to stop TX'ing.

-To configure the timings, just set the following in the config:
+To configure the timings, just set the following in the config (in seconds):

 + `tx_limit` (maximum allowed TX time)
 + `tx_block_time` (how long to block TX for)